Cestui que: Etymology

-Cestui que (/ˌsɛstwi ˈkeɪ/ SEST-wee-_-KAY; also cestuy que, cestui a que) is a shortened version of "cestui a que use le feoffment fuit fait", lit. 'the person for whose use/benefit the feoffment was made'; in modern terms, it corresponds to a beneficiary.
-It is a Law French phrase of medieval English invention, which appears in the legal phrases cestui que trust, cestui que use, or cestui que vie.
-Cestui que use and cestui que trust are often interchangeable.
-In some medieval documents it is seen as cestui a que.
-In formal legal discourse it has frequently been used to refer to the relative novelty of a trust itself, before its English counterparts became acceptable.
+The term itself is derived from a longer Law French phrase of medieval English invention: "cestui a que use le feoffment fuit fait", lit. 'the person for whose use/benefit the feoffment was made'.
+The shortened version appears in a number of legal phrases, including cestui que trust, cestui que use, or cestui que vie.
+Cestui que use and cestui que trust are often used interchangeably, and in some medieval documents this is sometimes also written as cestui a que.
+In the discourse of jurisprudence as well as legal history, cestui que has frequently been used in reference to the relative novelty of the trust as a legal concept.